7 Financial New Year’s Resolutions to Boost Your Savings

 Tweak Your Budget

-Take time to evaluate your monthly spending and identify areas where you could cut spending, while being selective about where you want to splurge.
 For example, maybe you’re paying for streaming subscriptions you no longer use.
 If you carve a few expenses out of your monthly spending, you’ll be able to put more money toward achieving your savings goals.

 Make an Impact

-In addition to saving money for your own goals, consider using your funds to make a difference for others and the world around you.
-For example, you can commit to making charitable donations to causes that matter to you.
-And by choosing a sustainability-focused bank like Forbright, you’ll make a difference by joining us in our commitment to building a more sustainable future.
-Learn more about how we’re doing it by visiting our Impact page.
+For example, you can commit to making charitable donations to organizations that matter to you.
+And by choosing a mission-driven bank like Forbright, you’ll make a difference by joining us in our commitment to building a brighter future.

+Making a positive difference on your finances is a long-term strategy, so it’s important to build a framework that will allow you to succeed.
+For example, start small by committing to reachable goals.
+Track progress and celebrate wins.
+And make it easier to succeed by developing a workable plan.
 Consider using Growth Savings to help achieve your financial New Year’s resolutions.
 Our high yield savings account offers a competitive interest rate with no fees and unlimited transfers, while helping to support a brighter future.
 Learn more here.

 Disclaimer: This article is for general information and education only.
 It should not be considered financial or tax advice.